CirroBuild/FrostiDocs/docs/guides/importing-data-rest.md

 :::note

 The REST API is better suited for regular uploads of small batches of data via CSV files into the same table.
-For database migrations with large CSV files of un-ordered data, The `COPY` SQL command is recommended instead.
+For database migrations, or uploading one large CSV file into QuestDB, users may consider using the `COPY` SQL command.
 See [COPY command documentation](/docs/reference/sql/copy/) and [Guide on CSV import](/docs/guides/importing-data) for more details.

 :::